 Now let’s take a look at gender.
 Although the gap is not as large as it was in 2019, men still have more entries than women.
 But it’s not all about the number.
 Where they place in our list is important too.
 This year, women are back to having a better average ranking (24th) compared to the men’s (27th).
 That means that while men have more spots, women are more likely to be more influential within the top 50 according to our analysis.

-Let’s finish off by bringing the generation wars into it all.There’s a big spread in age in our list, with the youngest being Harry Styles and Justin Bieber at 27, and the oldest being Hilary Clinton at 74.
+Let’s finish off by bringing the generation wars into it all.There’s a big spread in age in our list, with the youngest being Harry Styles and Justin Bieber at 27, and the oldest being Hillary Clinton at 74.
 Most people on our list tend to sit between the two, with the average age of our entries being 43.

 Here we see the oldest group has the best average ranking.
-There are only four people over 65 on the list, but considering that group includes Hilary Clinton, Narenda Modi, Oprah Winfrey, and Bill Gates, it’s not a shock they rank well.
+There are only four people over 65 on the list, but considering that group includes Hillary Clinton, Narenda Modi, Oprah Winfrey, and Bill Gates, it’s not a shock they rank well.
 Their average would likely have been even better had Trump not been suspended from Twitter.

 Want to rank well on next year’s list?
 We recommend being over 65, incredibly famous, and incredibly rich.
 Better get to work now.